MicrosoftDocs/azure-stack-docs/azure-stack/hci/concepts/system-requirements-23h2.md

 ## Networking requirements

-An Azure Local cluster requires a reliable high-bandwidth, low-latency network connection between each server node.
+An Azure Local instance requires a reliable high-bandwidth, low-latency network connection between each machine.

 Verify that physical switches in your network are configured to allow traffic on any VLANs you use.
 For more information, see [Physical network requirements for Azure Local](../concepts/physical-network-requirements.md).